LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 gmx density -f prod_out.trr -s prod_out.tpr -o density.xvg -sl 1000 -d z

 ```
-For further details on how to use gmx density the user is refered to the GROMACS <a href="https://manual.gromacs.org/documentation/2018/onlinehelp/gmx-density.html">documentation</a> for the topic.
+For further details on how to use gmx density the user is referred to the GROMACS <a href="https://manual.gromacs.org/documentation/2018/onlinehelp/gmx-density.html">documentation</a> for the topic.
 </p>
 Next, the trajectory in function of the time step for each molecule must be obtained.
 Once again using GROMACS and files .trr and .tpr, as shown by the following command line:
 </p>